-Note: An approach such as the systems approach presented in Unit 3, Activity 2 of this Stream can assist in developing more comprehensive initiatives that take into account relevant stakeholders and the broader context of the particular problem.
+\Note: An approach such as the systems approach presented in Unit 3, Activity 2 of this Stream can assist in developing more comprehensive initiatives that take into account relevant stakeholders and the broader context of the particular problem.

-Source: Pitts, D. (2001).
+Pitts, D. (2002).
 Human Rights Education in Diverse, Developing Nations: A Case in Point - South Africa.
-Available online: http://usinfo.state.gov/journals/itdhr /0302/ijde/pitts1.htm.
-Washington, DC: US State Department.
+Available online: https://kr.usembassy.gov/wpcontent/uploads/sites/75/2017/04/ijde0302-1.pdf